UNHCSC/unhcsc.github.io/_pages/index.md

 ### Ready to get involved?
 Join our community on **[Discord](https://discord.gg/y9sEUKM5xB)** to stay updated on events and opportunities.

+You can also follow us on Instagram @cscunh!

 To officially join the club and partake in activities, join our organization on **[Catalyst (Presence.io)](https://unh.presence.io/organization/cybersecurity-club)**.

 Stay ahead of the curve, develop new skills, and make lasting connections in the cybersecurity field.